superphy/prairiedog_go/README.md

 # Conclusion

 Completion of this project will allow users, such as reference laboratories, to characterize any bacterial species by creating a reference pan-genome which can be updated as new samples are sequenced.
-A novel result will be the retrieval of haplotypes and variants with probability estimations, based off the sample population.
+A novel result will be the retrieval of haplotypes and variants with probability estimations, as based off the sampled population.
-Our design focuses on integrating novel information into the pan-genome with every additional sample sequenced, as reference laboratories move to WGS based analyses.
+Our design focuses on integrating novel information into the pan-genome with every additional sample sequenced.

 # References